 Abstract

-DiSTATIS (Abdi, et al., 2012)—a three-way multidimensional scaling (MDS)—is used to analyze resting-state functional magnetic resonance imaging (rsfMRI) data and to visualize the dissimilarity between networks.
+DiSTATIS (Abdi et al., 2012)—a three-way multidimensional scaling (MDS)—is used to analyze resting-state functional magnetic resonance imaging (rsfMRI) data and to visualize the pattern of dissimilarity between networks.
 These dissimilarities are obtained by analyzing multiple distance matrices that have matching rows and columns (i.e., distinct functional regions in rsfMRI analysis).
-These functional regions are referred to as parcels or networks, and are usually derived from a shared template onto which all data are mapped.
-However, using a shared template from a particular group could bias results against participants that vary greater from this template, and this issue is particularly problematic amongst participants with diverse brain structures and functions (e.g., elderly, lesion patients, children).
-For such participants, the optimal parcellation would be the one that maximizes the homogeneity of the signal within each parcel region and of each participant.
-Recent work in rsfMRI analysis has developed techniques to derive individual-specific parcellations and sub-networks.
-Thus, the goal of this project is to propose a multivariate approach that accommodates differing parcel numbers and organization across participants.
+These functional regions, referred to as parcels or networks, are usually derived from a shared template onto which all data are mapped.
+However, using a shared template could bias results against participants that vary greater from this template, and this issue is particularly problematic amongst participants with diverse brain structures and functions (e.g., elderly, lesion patients, children).
+For such participants, the optimal parcellation should maximize the homogeneity of the signal within each parcel region and of each participant.
+Therefore, recent work in rsfMRI analysis has developed techniques to derive individual-specific parcellations and sub-networks; the goal of this project is to propose a multivariate approach that accommodates such parcellation which allows differing parcel numbers and organization across participants.

-Methods

 The proposed multivariate approach first extracts the upper-triangle of the connectivity matrix of each participant session (Fig. 1A) and vectorizes it to form the rows of a data table.
 Sessions from the same participant are stacked to form a block of columns.
 Each participant's block is placed adjacent to one another to form the final data table, where the rows are sessions and the columns are network edges (Fig. 1B).
-Next, hierarchical multiple factor analysis (Fig. 1C) (Abdi, et al., 2013; Le Dien & Pagès, 2003) is used to preprocess the data table by normalizing each participant’s column-block by its first singular value, then dividing the column block of each edge-type (i.e., between- or within-network) within each participant’s column block by its first singular value.
+Next, hierarchical multiple factor analysis (Fig. 1C) (Abdi et al., 2013; Le Dien & Pagès, 2003) is used to preprocess the data table by normalizing each participant’s column-block by its first singular value, then dividing the column-block of each edge-type (i.e., between- or within-network) within each participant’s column block by its first singular value.
 Finally, a PCA is performed to visualize the edges, participants, and sessions.

-To test this new technique, the Midnight Scan Club (MSC) dataset (Gordon, et al., 2017) was obtained from the OpenfMRI database (ds000224).
-This dataset was chosen because MSC has adequate rsfMRI data to produce individualized parcellation (i.e., 30 min 10 sessions in each participant).
-Individual-specific functional parcellation was available for each participant (Gordon, et al., 2017), and the functional connectivity between two regions was computed by the Fisher’s Z-transformed correlation of their BOLD signals.
-Thus, the whole-brain functional connectivity of each session of each participant can be represented by a symmetric, region-by-region connectivity matrix.
-From the original MSC data, four sessions for each participant were selected for the analysis (sessions 1 – 4).
-For Sessions 2 and 4, the connectivity of three types of edges was manipulated to simulate commonly observed changes in functional brain networks: (1) decreases within the default mode network (DMN) and (2) increases between DMN and the frontoparietal network (FPN), and between the DMN and the dorsal attention network (DAN).
-Simulations of changes were restricted to specific networks to test whether the method could reveal where between-session changes are located.
+To test this new technique, we obtained the Midnight Scan Club (MSC) dataset (Gordon, et al., 2017) from the OpenfMRI database (ds000224) of which the individual-specific functional parcellation for each participant was available.
+The functional network of each participant’s session is represented by a symmetric, region-by-region connectivity matrix, where connectivity (i.e., edge) is given by the Fisher’s Z-transformed correlation of the BOLD signals between two regions.
+From the original MSC data, four sessions from each participant were selected for the analysis (sessions 1 – 4).
+For Sessions 2 and 4, the connectivity of three types of edges was manipulated to simulate commonly observed changes in functional brain networks: (1) decreases within the default mode network (DMN) and increases (2) between DMN and the frontoparietal network (FPN) and (3) between the DMN and the dorsal attention network (DAN).
+Simulations of changes were restricted to specific networks to test whether our technique could detect where between-session changes are located.

-Results